EnockKipkorir594/Njirani/README.md

 **Estate managers(Admins)** - managers of estates or apartment complexes who want oversight of services being requested and fulfilled within their property, and who want ensure residents are getting quality service from verified providers.

+##Goal of Njirani
+Njirani helps to connect service providers to residents.
+Njirani is categorized as the Glovo oo services.